jfude/CarND-Traffic-Sign-Classifier-Project-UD/TSC_WriteUp.md

 An "ahead only or turn right head" combination sign may be difficult to pick out from an individual "ahead only" or "turn right head" sign for obvious reasons.
 Also they look somewhat similar to each other, which is why I chose them for the test here.

-Interestingly, before arriving at the final parameters for the model architecture, the red and white Stop sign was often found to be classified as the Priority Road sign.
+Interestingly, before arriving at the final parameters for the model architecture, the turn right ahead sign was often classified incorrectly, perhaps because it appears somewhat small (not well cropped) in the overall picture.
+Stop sign was also sometimes found to be classified as the Priority Road sign.
 Perhaps the model had a hard time distinguishing the nearly solid white in the center of the Stop sign (as the image is quite low resolution) and the yellow in the center of the Priority Road sign.